 - Light charcoal (a chimney is our favorite method).
 If using a side smoker box, place the lit charcoal next to the side vent door (furthest from the grill), then stack the unlit charcoal going towards the grill (not on top of the already lit charcoal).
 Start with the vents open just a little bit.

-- *If using sauce-see step 6.
-Cook for 3-4 hours for baby back ribs, 5-6 hours for St. Louis cut ribs.
-The ribs should be tender, but not quite falling off the bone.
+- Cook for 3-4 hours for baby back ribs, 5-6 hours for St. Louis cut ribs. *see following optional instructions if cooking with a sauce.
+When finished, the ribs should be tender, but not quite falling off the bone.
 It is nice for them to have a little bite to the meat.

 - Depending on your setup and preference, Option 1 is nice if you are serving straight from the smoker.
 Option 2 gives a better crust and is great if you are cooking the ribs ahead of time and then want to re-heat them before serving.
 Both options you'll cook the ribs mostly without any sauce.
 It is just used at the end.
 Option 1: Brush the sauce on the ribs in the smoker when you feel they have about 45 minutes or so left to cook.
 If desired, brush again when serving.
 Option 2: Cook the ribs completely without sauce.
 When ready to serve: Sauce the ribs (individually after being cut or the whole slab) and then quickly sear the coated ribs over direct heat (directly over coals or directly over a gas grill on medium-high).